IT-fatica/MORE/README.md

 ## Fine-tune step
 Please run `finetune.py` for downstream adaptations.

-We provide pretrained MORE (Finetune/pretrrain/MORE.pth)
+We provide pretrained MORE (Finetune/pretrain/MORE.pth)

 ## Example
-For pre-training, `Pretrain/example.ipynb`
+For pretraining, `Pretrain/example.ipynb`

 For Fine-tuning, `Finetune/example.ipynb`